RohitTiz/Data-Analysis-Dashboard/README.md

 - Who purchased more - Men or Women?

-What are different order status in 2022?
+- What are different order status in 2024?

-List top 10 states contributingto the sales?
+- List top 5 states contributingto the sales?

-Relation between age and gender based on number of orders.
+- Relation between age and gender based on number of orders.

-Which Channel is contributing maximum to the sales?
+- Which Channel is contributing maximum to the sales?

-Highest selling category?
+- Highest selling category?

-Percentage of Total Orders delivered
+- Percentage of Total Orders delivered

 Dashboard Interaction <a href="https://github.com/RohitTiz/Data-Analysis-Dashboard/blob/main/Dashboard.png"> View Dashboard</a>
 ## Process
-Verify data for any missing values and anomalies, and sort out the same.
+- Check the data for missing values and anomalies, then address any issues.
-Made sure data is consistent and clean with respect to data type, data format and values used.
+- Ensure the data is clean and consistent in terms of type, format, and values.
-Created pivot tables according to the questions asked.
+- Generate pivot tables based on the required questions.
-Merge all pivot tables into one dashboard and apply slicer to make dynamic.
+- Combine all pivot tables into a single dashboard and use slicers for dynamic filtering.
 ## Dashboard
 ![Dashboard](https://github.com/user-attachments/assets/b6338264-3dfb-42b5-8b0b-cab049913dbd)
 ## Project Insight
-Women customers are more likely to buy products compared to men (~65%).
+- Women constitute the majority of buyers, accounting for approximately 65% of total purchases.
-The states of Maharashtra, Karnataka and Uttar Pradesh are the top 3 product buyers.
+- Maharashtra, Karnataka, and Uttar Pradesh lead in product sales across India.
-The adult age group (30-49 yrs) is max contributing (~50%) and buys the most products.
+- Adults aged 30-49 years contribute the highest, making up around 50% of total purchases.
-The maximum number of products customer orders from Amazon, Flipkart and Myntra channels.
+- Most customer orders come from Amazon, Flipkart, and Myntra.
-More than 90% of the products delivered
+- Over 90% of orders are successfully delivered.
 ## Final Conclusion:
-To improve the sales of Vrinda Store, a strategic marketing plan focused on women aged 30-49 years residing in Maharashtra, Karnataka, and Uttar Pradesh should be implemented.
-This demographic represents a key consumer segment, as they often make significant household and lifestyle purchases.
-The approach should include targeted digital marketing campaigns and personalized promotions to capture their attention.
+To drive sales growth at Jethalal Store, a strategic marketing approach should focus on women aged 30-49 in Maharashtra, Karnataka, and Uttar Pradesh, as they form a key consumer segment.
+Targeted digital campaigns and personalized promotions can effectively engage this audience, leveraging their strong purchasing power in household and lifestyle products.
+Implementing this strategy will significantly enhance sales performance and customer retention.